-Rachel said the first 3-5 words you use in the title for your listing are the most important.
+Rachel said the first 3-5 words you use in your listing title are the most important.
 Use these to describe your item accurately and use keywords you think people would type in when searching for your item.

 It’s also important to use long tail keywords that are less competitive.
 If you simply title your listing “wall art”, it’s unlikely you’ll be discovered.

-If you use the title “wall art for a second child baby shower”, however, you have a much higher chance of appearing when people are looking for that specific type of wall art.
+Instead, if you use the title “wall art for a second child baby shower”, your listing will be much more likely to appear when people are looking for that specific type of wall art.

 She said the description is not really used by Etsy, but Google uses it.
-So, the better description you write with the more relevant the keywords, the better chance you have of ranking in Google and driving organic traffic.
+So, the better description you write, the better chance you have of ranking in Google and driving organic traffic.

 Marketing Strategies to Drive Etsy Printables Business

-Having your products found organically in Google and Etsy is great, but Rachel said you will need to use other marketing strategies if you want to increase your sales.
+Having your products found organically in Google and Etsy is great, but there are other marketing strategies to increase sales as well.

-Some of the marketing strategies Rachel uses are:
+Here are some of the other marketing strategies Rachel recommended.